Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: Data sets

 \subsection{STEREO data sets}

 We use solar farside STEREO/EUVI EUV observations and pairs of SDO/AIA EUV images and SDO/HMI magnetograms to generate the farside magnetograms.
 The EUV passbands of STEREOs are 304, 195, and 171 {\AA}, which have similar temperatures response to the passbands of the SDO.
 We use STEREO data sets with 6 hour cadence (at 00, 06, 12 and 18 UT each day) from 2011 January 1 to 2021 June 30.
 Since communications with STEREO B were lost on 2014 October 1, the data from STEREO B are available until that day.
 We align, downsample, mask, scale the STEREO EUV images like the SDO EUV ones.
 We manually exclude a set of STEREO data with incorrect header information and noise or missing values because of solar flares.
 The SDO pairs are data obtained at the frontside ones which are selected by considering the separation angle between STEREO A (or B) and SDO.
+The observation dates of the reference SDO pairs are obtained by

+where ${T}_{SDO}$, ${T}_{STEREO}$, and $\Phi_{STEREO}$ are the date of reference SDO pairs, the date of STEREO data sets, and heliographic longitude of the STEREO, respectively.
+Given these configurations, we expect that the frontside magnetograms give our model the information about the overall magnetic field distribution.
+And the EUV image sets of the frontside SDO and the farside STEREO are used to give the information about the changes of features on the Sun.